Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Future Directions

 \subsubsection{Embedding Compression}

-Training node embeddings in some tasks may lead to better performance, but the number of parameters associated with embeddings grows linearly with the number of nodes.
-To deal with this situation, an embedding compression method is proposed.
-Yeh et al.\cite{yeh2022embedding} develop a node embedding compression method where each node is compactly represented with a bit vector instead of a floating-point vector.
-The parameters utilized in the compression method can be trained together with GNNs.
-Many works adpot similar compression \cite{zhao2021community,liu2021exact,song2022ec,huang2022epquant}.
-Cui et al. \cite{cui2022allie} efficiently sample from both majority and minority classes using a reinforcement learning agent with an imbalance-aware reward function.
-Then they use a graph coarsening strategy to reduce the search space of the reinforcement learning agent.
-Similar graph coarsening is used by \cite{huang2021scaling,zhao2021towards,taghibakhshi2021optimization}.
+Node embeddings serve a crucial role in diverse downstream tasks, yet the computational challenges arising from the linear increase in parameters with the number of nodes necessitate effective solutions.
+In response to this issue, various embedding compression methods have been introduced.
+Notably, Yeh et al. \cite{yeh2022embedding} propose a compression technique that represents each node compactly using a bit vector, as opposed to a floating-point vector.
+Remarkably, the parameters of this compression method can be concurrently trained with graph neural networks, as demonstrated by Liu et al. \cite{liu2021exact}.
+Concurrently, Cui et al. \cite{cui2022allie} adopt a reinforcement learning agent incorporating an imbalance-aware reward function.
+This agent strategically samples from both majority and minority classes, subsequently applying a graph coarsening strategy to reduce the search space of the agent.